traindb-project/traindb-doc/docs/sql/select.rst

 Specify the list of columns or expressions to be retrieved.

+**INCREMENTAL**

+Specify ``INCREMENTAL`` to indicate the query is an incremental query.
+When the target table to be queried is a partitioned table, the intermediate query results are returned by executing the query for each partition.
+This works on clients that support retrieving intermediate results by checking if there are more results.

 **FROM tableExpression**

 Specify the tables from which data is selected.